 What are genital warts?

-Even if they are unaware of its presence, most sexually active people will contract the virus at some point during their lifetime.
+Even if they are unaware of its presence, most sexually active people will contract HPV at some point during their lifetime.
 It is passed on through skin-to-skin contact, most commonly through oral, vaginal or anal intercourse.
 Although the warts rarely cause any long-term harm, they are generally considered unsightly and may cause psychological distress.
 There is no cure for genital warts or HPV, meaning treatment options are limited to managing the physical impact.